 When do I let the student know that I am required to report?

-If a student begins to tell you about a sexual assault or sexual harassment incident you should interrupt the student and explain you are mandated to report any information she/he confides in you.
+If a student begins to tell you about a sexual assault or sexual harassment incident you should explain that as a responsible employee, you are mandated to report any information she/he confides in you.
 Being prepared by having the statement below on your syllabus or in your office may help to keep misunderstandings from occurring.

 How should I respond to a student who reports to me?

 The most important things to do are to listen, believe the student, ask if the student feels safe, and determine how to help with physical and mental health.
 Encourage the student to report the incident to one or more of the following options:

 Student Health Center – (714) 895-8379

 Crisis Alert Team – (714) 895-8999

 Director of Student Life and Leadership Development/Interim Title IX Coordinator – (714) 895-8781